slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - The sign of a beautiful person is that they always see beauty in others.
 - beauty as a panacea
--->
+> *'Clothes make the man.
+Naked people have little or no influence on society.' -- Mark Twain* -->